Carrie Underwood Wows In Tiniest Glitter Minidress As Killer Legs Return In New Instagram Video

 “Thank you for making it the best night of my life,” another added.

 Carrie’s performances just keep on wowing.
-Fans wishing to see more of Carrie should follow her Instagram.
+Fans wishing to see more of Carrie should follow her Instagram account.